niciusvi/node-red/shower-time-alexa.md

-# Node-RED Flow for Heater Control
+# Node-RED Flow to send a notification of how much time was spend in the shower

 ## Information about the Node-RED Flow